Learn what is different in OpenShift, and the considerations a user must make.

 When removing NGINX Service Mesh, the CSI Driver should be running until all injected Pods are either re-rolled to remove the sidecar proxy, or terminated.
 This is because the CSI Driver must unmount and service any injected Pods when they are terminated.

-NGINX Service mesh makes it easy by detecting the existence of any injected Pods still running.
-If there are none, the entirety of the mesh is removed.
-If injected Pods are detected, however, some components are left around after the rest of the mesh is removed in order to service them.
-NGINX Service Mesh outputs the following information:
+NGINX Service Mesh makes it easy by detecting whether any of the injected Pods are still running.
+If no injected Pods are found, the whole mesh is cleanly removed.
+If it does find any remaining injected Pods, some components are left after the rest of the mesh is removed in order to service them.
+A Job called

 To re-install NGINX Service Mesh, it is not necessary to re-roll or delete injected Pods before removing the CSI Driver.
 Simply run the removal commands listed in the snippet above and deploy NGINX Service Mesh as usual.
 The new CSI Driver that is deployed will be able to handle any injected Pods leftover from the previous deployment.